-This report on internal controls and risk management with regard to financial reporting complies with the requirements in Chapter 6, section 6 of the Annual Accounts Act.
+This report on internal controls and risk management regarding financial reporting complies with the requirements in Chapter 6, Section 6, of the Annual Accounts Act.

 Internal controls were an important component of corporate governance even before the new code was introduced.